-A review of the data collected during the reporting period identified that other than the increase in operational hours due to the energy crisis and the air emissions exemption, there were no significant changes in circumstances to the previous reporting period.
+A review of the data collected during the reporting period identified that there were no significant changes in circumstances to the previous reporting period.

-To address the recurrence of the necessity for the air emissions exemption Snowy installed a temporary demineralisation plant on the site and is currently undertaking an assessment of the business case for a more permanent installation able to produce demineralised water at increased volumes when required.
+To address the recurrence of the necessity for the air emissions exemption during the energy crisis in 2022 Snowy Hydro installed a temporary demineralisation plant on the site and is undertaking an assessment of the business case for a more permanent installation able to produce demineralised water at increased volumes when required.